Algebraic-Programming/HiCR/include/hicr/backends/acl/README.rst

-.. _ascend backend:
+.. _acl backend:

 ***********************
-Ascend
+ACL
 ***********************

-The Ascend (`hiAscend <https://www.hiascend.com/>`_) backend provides the following management functionalities:
+The ACL (`hiAscend <https://www.hiascend.com/>`_) backend provides the following management functionalities:

-* Topology: detect available Ascend devices
+* Topology: detect available Huawei devices
 * Memory: allocate memory on host (on pinned pages) and on the device
 * Computation: enable execution of kernels on the device
 * Communication: enable data movements from and to the device, and vice versa.
 Move data across devices and within the same device